Mike Kroeger: 2011–2019: Here and Now, No Fixed Address, and Feed the Machine

-2020-present: Recent activities, Get Rollin
+2020–present: Recent activities and Get Rollin

 In August 2020, Nickelback released a cover of "The Devil Went Down to Georgia" featuring guitarist Dave Martone.
 The track was released digitally and received attention for its aggressive guitar work and modernized arrangement of the classic Charlie Daniels song with Kroeger's bass playing remaining foundational to the reworked track's rhythm section.
-From 2020-2022 Kroeger and the band continued working on new material which led to their November 2022 tenth studio album titled, Get Rollin, which spawned the singles "San Quentin" and "Those Days."
+From 2020 to 2022, Kroeger and the band continued working on new material which led to their November 2022 tenth studio album titled, Get Rollin', which spawned the singles "San Quentin" and "Those Days".

 A few days before the official release date for Get Rollin', it was announced Nickelback woud be inducted into the Canadian Music Hall of Fame at the next ceremony on March 16, 2023.

-Along with the rest of his Nickelback bandmates, Kroeger embarked on the band's 2023 Get Rollin’ Tour World Tour, covering North America and select dates in Europe where Kroeger participated in numerous interviews discussing his band's longevity, their approach to taking a five-year gap between albums—the longest stretch between studio releases in the band's history.
+Along with the rest of his Nickelback bandmates, Kroeger embarked on the band's 2023 Get Rollin' Tour World Tour, covering North America and select dates in Europe where Kroeger participated in numerous interviews discussing his band's longevity, their approach to taking a five-year gap between albums—the longest stretch between studio releases in the band's history.

-The band premiered their documentary film on September 8, 2023 titled Hate to Love: Nickelback at the Toronto International Film Festival.
-The film covered Kroeger's pre-fame personal life, his rise to fame with Nickelback, what it was like releasing their album Silver Side Up and performing a concert, opening for 3 Doors Down on September 11, 2001 which was the same day of the September 11 attacks, how the group became the world's most hated and criticized band, the rise of online ridicule, and Kroeger's near-fatal stroke in 2013.
-In 2024, Kroeger confirmed that the band was considering a slower, nontraditional approach to recording, with no set release plans, however, a live concert album titled, Live from Nashville, was released on November 15, 2024 that was recorded in 2023 during their performance at the Bridgestone Arena during the "Get Rollin' Tour" with Brantley Gilbert.
+The band premiered their documentary film on September 8, 2023, titled Hate to Love: Nickelback at the Toronto International Film Festival.
+The film covered Kroeger's pre-fame personal life, his rise to fame with Nickelback, what it was like releasing their album Silver Side Up and performing a concert, opening for 3 Doors Down on September 11, 2001, which was the same day of the September 11 attacks, how the group became the world's most hated and criticized band, the rise of online ridicule, and Kroeger's near-fatal stroke in 2013.
+In 2024, Kroeger confirmed that the band was considering a slower, nontraditional approach to recording, with no set release plans, however, a live concert album titled, Live from Nashville, was released on November 15, 2024, that was recorded in 2023 during their performance at the Bridgestone Arena during the "Get Rollin' Tour" with Brantley Gilbert.

 Public image and cultural perception

-Kroeger's involvement with Nickelback's mainstream popularity was accompanied by widespread online ridicule, Kroeger describing the band as being "patient zero of cyberbullying," noting that the rise of the internet in the 2000s and early days of social media platforms like Myspace, Facebook, Twitter, and YouTube played a major role.
+Kroeger's involvement with Nickelback's mainstream popularity was accompanied by widespread online ridicule, Kroeger describing the band as being "patient zero of cyberbullying", noting that the rise of the internet in the 2000s and early days of social media platforms like Myspace, Facebook, Twitter, and YouTube played a major role.
 His band's documentary film Hate to Love: Nickelback also addressed the emotional toll of this criticism, including effects on their families.

 Influences and inspirations

-He has expressed admiration for thrash and metal bands like Slayer, Pantera, and Gojira.
+Kroeger has expressed admiration for thrash and metal bands like Slayer, Pantera, and Gojira.